Heterogeneous-Reliability Memory: Exploiting Application-Level Memory Error Tolerance: Heterogeneous-Reliability Memory

+\end{itemize} Section~VI-A of our DSN 2014 paper~\cite{luodsn14} discusses (1) the metrics we use to evaluate the benefits and costs of the designs, and (2) the memory error model we use to examine the effectiveness of the five designs. \chI{We refer the reader to Section~VI-A in~\cite{luodsn14} for detail and a full understanding.}

-Major evaluation results in Figure~\ref{fig:avail} show that the two highlighted design points (in orange color), which leverage {\em heterogeneous-reliability} memory system design, can both achieve the target single server availability of 99.90\% while reducing server hardware cost to 2.9\% and 4.7\% respectively.
+\chI{Our evaluation illustrates the inefficiencies of traditional homogeneous approaches to memory system reliability, as well as the benefits of heterogeneous-reliability memory system designs.} \chI{Figure~\ref{fig:avail} shows the cost savings and \chII{single server availability} for our five evaluated design points.
+We observe from the figure} that the two highlighted \chI{example HRM} design points (in orange color), which leverage our {\em heterogeneous-reliability} memory system design, \chII{both can} achieve \chI{our} target single server availability of 99.90\% while reducing server hardware cost by 2.9\% and 4.7\% respectively.
 We therefore conclude that {\em heterogeneous-reliability memory system designs can enable systems to achieve both high cost savings and high single server availability/reliability at the same time}.

-Our DSN 2014 paper has much more detailed analysis, including 1) memory cost savings, expected crash and incorrect query frequency for each configuration (Sec.~\emph{VI-B}), 2) the maximum number of tolerable errors per month for each application to achieve a reliability target (Sec.~\emph{VI-B}), and 3) a discussion of hardware/software support for and feasibility of the proposed heterogeneous-reliability memory (Sec.~\emph{VI-C}).
+Section~VI of our DSN 2014 paper~\cite{luodsn14} contains a detailed analysis of HRM, including (1)~memory cost savings (Section~VI-B of~\cite{luodsn14}), (2)~the expected crash and incorrect query frequency for each configuration (Section~VI-B of~\cite{luodsn14}), (3)~the maximum number of tolerable errors per month for each application to achieve a reliability target (Section~VI-B of~\cite{luodsn14}), and (4)~a discussion of hardware/software support for and feasibility of HRM (Section~VI-C of~\cite{luodsn14}). \chI{We summarize the key empirical findings here: \begin{itemize}[leftmargin=1.2em]